Engineering leaders deciding whether they are on the right path

 Frequently asked

-What if my real block is that I am not sure what I want?+
+What if my real block is that I'm not sure what I want?+

 Will you tell me straight if I should just quit?+